riqalter/chatbot-menghemat-energi-dan-air-js/README.md

 ## .env setup

 1. Create .env file in root directory
-2. Add the following variables (the key is in kunci.txt file)
+2. Add the following variables to the .env file

     ```bash
     GOOGLE_GEMINI_KEY=